 - Go on a nest hunt.
 With all the leaves off the trees, nests are much easier for children to spot.
 Look high and low for bird and squirrel nests.
 Keep count.
-How many can you spot in your neighborhood, the local park, or on your center grounds?
+How many can you spot in your neighborhood, at the local park, or on your center grounds?
 Encourage children to flap their arms like a bird or scamper like a squirrel each time they spot a nest.

 - Search for and collect the colors of winter.
-Although more challenging than in other seasons, there are still plenty of colors about in winter.
+Although more challenging than in other seasons, there are still plenty of colors in winter.
 For an added challenge, search the crayon box for the closest matches to the colors found outdoors.

 - Build forts!

-- Decorate bare trees with paper snowflakes, colored lights and bells.
+- Decorate bare trees with paper snowflakes, colored lights, and bells.